 Skills that can be learned: See Kimberton Hills Dairy's Skills Checklists

 Apprenticeship details: Apprentices learn to perform many key tasks on our dairy, beginning with milking and animal care, maintenance of fences, pastures, buildings and equipment, bottling and sales of milk and eggs and other products.
 Gradually, they learn to do tractor work to manage field crops and learn to manage other aspects of a dairy, such as acquiring supplies, dealing with special animal health needs, finances, etc. Apprentices are housed in village housing, either the barn apartment with meals in Farm House, or in another nearby house.
-Apprentices receive room and board, free access to village vehicles, and a monthly stipend of $130.
-They may enroll in Americorps, and receive health insurance after 6 months.
+Apprentices receive room and board, free access to village vehicles, and a monthly stipend of $150.
+They will receive health coverage after 3 months.
 Apprentices are expected to work around 40 hours per week including 2-3 early morning milkings.
 They have one full day per week off, not necessarily on the weekend, and 21 days of vacation per year.
-Apprenticeships run from September 1 - August 31 most years.
+Apprenticeships run from April 1 - March 31 most years.

 Address: PO Box 1045 Kimberton, PA 19442